-If the candidate wishes to negotiate a rate of pay higher than the minimum of the range, authority for that must come from Talent Acquisition at the Public Service Commission.
+If the candidate wishes to negotiate a rate of pay higher than the minimum of the range, authority for that must come from HRSC at the Public Service Commission.
 For more information, please refer to the

 Requesting Approval for Up-in-Range Salary Guide or

 Video.
 If it is approved, the approval email must be attached to the signed acceptance on the letter of offer that is then to be sent to the HR Service Centre.